Reading Time: est. 7 minutes

 The Emotional Markers of Authentic Passion

-Passion isn’t just about happiness or excitement – it’s deeper and more complex than that.
+Passion runs deeper and more complex than happiness or excitement.
 Sometimes it shows up as frustration when things don’t work out, or as nervous energy before taking on a challenge.
-These emotions aren’t obstacles to passion; they’re part of its texture.
+These emotions are part of its texture.

 The key emotional marker is a sense of meaning that transcends momentary feelings.
 Even when the work is hard or the path unclear, there’s an underlying pull that keeps you coming back.
 It’s like having an internal compass that always points toward what matters most to you.